keeto/raccoon/README.md

 ====================================
 Raccoon is a small framework for creating server-side javascript applications, written on top of MooTools and running on v8cgi.

+> *Notice:* Raccoon is currently undergoing transition.
+The current <master> branch is obsolete and is being rewritten.
+Follow the repo and wait for announcements.

 Requirements
 ------------